BONUS TRACKS ON THE CD RELEASE OF

 Nice bit of kipper and Jack the Ripper and Upton Park

-Gracie, Cilla, Maxy Miller,
+Gracie, Cilla, Maxy Miller, Petula Clark

 Winkles, Woodbines, Walnut Whips